nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     * Pros : Less code
     * Cons : Decreases cohesion in `DeleteMultipleCommand`, makes code less readable, violate SRP.
 * **Solution 2 (selected)** : Refactor the new logic (in Solution 1) into a new command
     * Pros : Obeys SRP, cohesive code in `DeleteMultipleCommand` and the new command.
-Increases readibility and testability.
+Increases readability and testability.
     * Cons : More test and main code

 Solution 2 was selected since the amount of code to write shouldn't be a huge factor in deciding which solution is better.
 The other factors explained